Learn

 We celebrate social media and the creators that have done (and will continue to do) amazing things for transparency, financial literacy, and the calling out of dodgy finance companies and conflicting advertising.

 Money - like health, diet, relationships, family matters, and politics - are all personal topics.
-However, sharing with friends, colleagues, or family for some of these topics has become more normalised than others.
-And together we (you, us, and our favourite creators), we hope we can make the topic of finance as commonly discussed as the weather or memes.
+However, sharing with friends, colleagues, or family some of these topics have become more normalised than others.
+And together (you, us, and our favourite creators), we hope we can make the topic of finance as commonly discussed as the weather or memes.

 If you are a social media influencer, this article isn’t meant to provide any guidance.
 If you do fall into this camp, though, we want to do our best to support this part of the community.
 That's why you can always get in touch with us via community@pearler.com.